"He heard you pissed on his halldoor in Glasthule. He's out in pampooties to murder you.

 "— Antisthenes, pupil of Gorgias, Stephen said, took the palm of beauty from Kyrios Menelaus' brooddam, Argive Helen, the wooden mare of Troy in whom a score of heroes slept, and handed it to poor Penelope."
 (U9.621)

-"Twenty years he lived in London and, during part of that time, he drew a salary equal to that of the lord chancellor of Ireland.
+"he drew a salary equal to that of the lord chancellor of Ireland.
 His life was rich."
-(U9.623)
+(U9.624)